fletchjp/MERG-Arduino-Software/ArduinosConnectedTogether/RS485Examples/DFRobot/README.md

 I have made a small change to my copy of Auto485 to remove an Arduino warning message.

-I have modified to have separate TRASMIT and receive versions depending on #define TRANSMIT.
+I have modified to have separate TRANSMIT and receive versions depending on #define TRANSMIT.

 ## RS485AutoDataTM